Bastille Day | Pictures | Reuters

 Bastille Day

-Fireworks light up the sky as the Eiffel Tower is illuminated in the colors of the French flag to end the traditional Bastille Day celebrations in Paris July 14, 2015.
-REUTERS/Pascal Rossignol

-From L, Fred Moore, Hubert Germain, Louis Cortot and Yves de Daruvar, veterans with the medaille des Compagnons de la Liberation (Order of the Liberation Companion), attend the traditional Bastille Day military parade on the Place de la Concorde in...more

-Alphajets from the French Air Force Patrouille de France in the formation of a Croix de Lorraine cross and releasing trails of red, white and blue smoke, colors of French national flag, fly over the Pyramid of the Louvre Museum during the traditional...more

-Soldiers from the French Foreign Legion march during the traditional Bastille Day military parade on the Place de la Concorde in Paris, France, July 14, 2015.
-REUTERS/Pascal Rossignol
+Pioneers of the 1st Foreign Legion regiment carry their axes as they march during the traditional Bastille Day military parade on the Place de la Concorde in Paris.

-Supporters wave French flags during the traditional Bastille Day, as the pack of riders cycle during the 10th stage of the 102nd Tour de France cycling race from Tarbes to La Pierre-Saint -Martin, France, July 14, 2015.
-REUTERS/Eric Gaillard

-Tanks rumble down the Champs Elysee avenue during the traditional Bastille Day military parade in Paris, France, July 14, 2015.
-REUTERS/Mal Langsdon

-A falconer of the Mexican army holds a falcon during the traditional Bastille Day military parade on the Place de la Concorde in Paris, France, July 14, 2015.
 REUTERS/Charles Platiau

-Alphajets from the French Air Force Patrouille de France, in the formation of a Croix de Lorraine cross and releasing trails of red, white and blue smoke, colors of French national flag, fly over the Champs Elysees avenue during the traditional...more
+A member of the Spanish Guardia Civil attends the Bastille Day military parade on the Champs Elysees in Paris.
+REUTERS/Benoit Tessier

+French 16th hunter battalion attend the Bastille Day military parade on the Champs Elysees in Paris.
+REUTERS/Benoit Tessier

-French gendarmerie and police motorcyclists ride in formation down the Champs Elysee avenue during the traditional Bastille Day military parade in Paris, France, July 14, 2015.
-In the background, the Arc de Triomphe.
-REUTERS/Mal Langsdon
+Students of the Ecole Nationale des Sous-officiers d'Active march during the traditional Bastille Day military parade on the Place de la Concorde in Paris.
+REUTERS/Charles Platiau

+Spectators wave French flags on Bastille Day as pack of riders cycles past during the Tour de France.
+REUTERS/Jean-Paul Pelissier

+French President Francois Hollande (R) shakes hands with onlookers on the Champs Elysees Avenue after the Bastille Day Parade in Paris.
+REUTERS/Thibault Camus/Pool

+French students stand as they hold placard reading Freedom, equality and brotherhood as they sing the French National anthem attend the Bastille Day military parade on the Champs Elysees in Paris.
+REUTERS/Benoit Tessier

-French President Francois Hollande (L) shakes hands with the crowd after the traditional Bastille Day military parade on the Place de la Concorde in Paris, France, July 14, 2015.
-REUTERS/Pascal Rossignol
+Students of the Ecole Militaire Interarmees march during the traditional Bastille Day military parade on the Place de la Concorde in Paris.
+REUTERS/Charles Platiau

+A Maori warrior from New Zealand takes part in the traditional Bastille Day military parade on the Champs Elysees in Paris.
+REUTERS/Benoit Tessier

+French Republicain Guards (Garde Republicaine) attend the Bastille Day military parade on the Champs-Elysees in Paris.
+REUTERS/Benoit Tessier

+Students of the Ecole Polytechnique (Special military school of Polytechnique) attend the Bastille Day military parade on the Champs Elysees in Paris.
+REUTERS/Benoit Tessier

+French President Francois Hollande reacts after a televised interview at the Elysee Palace where he said that France will not extend a state of emergency put in place after the November 2015 attacks beyond July 26, following the Bastille Day military...more

+French Republicain Guards (Garde Republicaine) ride horses as they attend the Bastille Day military parade at the Place de la Concorde in Paris.
+REUTERS/Charles Platiau

 Next Slideshows